Skip to content

 You can use the following curl command with your specific parameters to create an inference execution.
 Make sure to include your API key.

-Creating an Inference Execution
+Creating an Inference Execution with S3

 curl -X POST https://ml.huntr.blackshark.ai/v1/inference_executions \